amitkvaio/micro-services-ws-1/00-Limit-Services/ReadMe.md

 ### 📌 Example Scenario

-Suppose we have 10 microservices, and instead of keeping separate `application.yml` in each one, 👉 We keep all configs in a **Spring Cloud Config Server (Git repo)**.
+Suppose we have 10 microservices, and instead of keeping separate `application.yml` in each one.

+* We keep all configs in a **Spring Cloud Config Server (Git repo)**.

 * Without `spring-cloud-starter-bootstrap`:
   Our microservice might start **before** fetching configs → leading to errors.